Venues

 Famous location, varying DJs serve the full range of indie, new wave,

-northern soul, post punk, funk etc. Usually there is free entrance.
+northern soul, post punk, funk etc. Usually the entrance is free.
+The

 Top-notch place to get drunk, to accost some stupid tourists from Munich

-is a bit confusing, so check local listings to know what is really going
+is a bit confusing, so check local listings to learn what's actually

 (www.king-kong-klub.de)